remykarem/remykarem.github.io/books/src/ai-book/src/limitations-and-new-frontiers.md

 Effect:

-- Requires expert knowledge to design and fine tune
+- Requires expert knowledge to design and fine-tune
 - Finicky to optimise: non-convex, choice of architecture, learning parameters
 - Uninterpretable